-An NT or LDAP member filtering profile is created by the global administrator.
+An NT or LDAP member filtering profile is created by the group administrator assigned to that member.
 This profile can be customized to allow/deny a user access to URLs, or warn a user about accessing specified URLs, to redirect the user to another URL instead of the standard block page, and to specify usage of appropriate filter options.